 I’ve encountered more than a few clients now who have run into issues with their allocated mailbox space.
 Depending on your hosting provider, you could be provided with email storage from 250MB to 10GB.
 The more space we have, the more space we tend to use.
-At some point in time, you may find yourself out of storage space especially if you didn’t have much space to begin with.
+At some point in time, you will find yourself out of storage space especially if you didn’t have much space to begin with.
 This tends to have a snowball effect where you stop receiving incoming email.

 If you are using Microsoft Outlook and accessing your email via a POP (Post Office Protocol) configuration then there are three main scenarios that could be in use.

 - Microsoft Outlook downloads a copy of each email message whilst leaving a copy on the email server.
 This gives you the flexibility to login to your email account via any Internet Browser.
 You can view, reply or forward your email messages.
 It also means you can retrieve emails from your account from multiple locations E.g. work computer, smartphone, home computer etc. By leaving a copy on the email server, you are taking up storage space within your mailbox.

-- Microsoft Outlook downloads a copy of each email message whilst leaving an original copy on the email server for a specific number of days.
+- Microsoft Outlook downloads a copy of each email message whilst leaving a copy on the email server for a specific number of days.
 The copy of the email is deleted after a set number of days.
 This option gives you the ability to login to your email account via any Internet Browser.
 You can view, reply or forward your email messages for a set number of days only.

 - Microsoft Outlook downloads the original email message and permanently removes it from the email server.
 Once the email message has been downloaded to Microsoft Outlook, you will no longer be able to access it via an Internet Browser, smartphone or another computer.